 Chairperson

-Every general meeting shall have a chairperson, who shall not be entitled to vote unless the number of votes cast are equal, at which point he/she shall have a casting vote.
-The chairperson of the Credit Union shall, if present, take the chair at general meetings.
-If the chairperson is not present, the vice-chairperson shall do so and if he/she is not present then the members of the Board present shall elect one from their number to do so.
+Every general meeting shall have a Chairperson, who shall not be entitled to vote unless the number of votes cast are equal, at which point they shall have a casting vote.
+The Chairperson of the Credit Union shall, if present, take the chair at general meetings.
+If the chairperson is not present, the Vice-Chairperson shall do so and if they are not present then the members of the Board present shall elect one from their number to do so.

 Quorum